 Hematologic Malignancies and Stem Cell Biology Research

-Hematologic malignancies and stem cell biology research is focused on comparing molecular and cellular regulation of stem and progenitor cell populations in hematopoietic, endothelial and mesenchymal lineages using studies performed in human, murine and other species.
+Investigators in the hematologic malignancies and stem cell biology research group focus on comparing molecular and cellular regulation of stem and progenitor cell populations in hematopoietic, endothelial and mesenchymal lineages using studies performed in human, murine and other species.
 Stem cell biology in the context of development, homeostasis and leukemic transformation is examined to understand the genetic basis for normal lineage specification and maintenance.

 - LEADS study gets $1 million from local Alzheimer’s Association chapter

 - Multiple myeloma patient believes a cure is around the corner